A weekend in Bordeaux! What on Earth can be better?

 Luxury stay: Yndo hotel – the wonderful hotel where I have stayed, please see the photos& description above; Le Clos d’Emile – an exceptional hotel that gets sold out really fast probably for its love to decor and attention to guests;

 Great value/money hotels: La Maison Des Vignes – if you hurry up, you can get their King’s suit for less than US$100, which is just fantastic!; Chambres à Bord’O – located in the city center, this places is a mix of contemporary and classic decor, your breakfast will be served in a beautiful courtyard;

 Budget stay: Honestly, it is not that easy to find a budget accommodation in Bordeaux.
-These 2 places are about US$50 per night and have good reviews.
+There are a couple of places that are less than US$50 per night and have good reviews.
 Let me know if you find something cheaper/better in the comments!